juliaevangelista/juliaevangelista/README.md

 - 👋 Hi, I’m @juliaevangelista
-- 👀 I’m interested in Games Development
+- 👀 I’m interested in --
-- 🌱 I’m currently learning C# for Unity
+- 🌱 I’m currently learning --

 <!---
 juliaevangelista/juliaevangelista is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.